svenschultze/VOIX/docs/getting-started.md

 2. Click "Add to Chrome"
 3. Confirm the installation when prompted
 4. The VOIX icon will appear in your Chrome toolbar

-### After Installation

-Once installed, VOIX will automatically:
-- Add a side panel that can be opened on any website
-- Detect VOIX-compatible elements on web pages
-- Enable voice input and AI chat functionality

-## Initial Setup

 ### 1. Open VOIX Settings